Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 Eq.~(\ref{46}) can formulate the redshift fluctuations of every single light ray that reaches the image plane.
-Because we are based on the linear perturbation theory, the redshift fluctuation is shown to be linearly response to the gravitational fluctuations.
-As shown in the integration of $s$ in Eq.~(\ref{47}), the redshift fluctuations could be accumulated along trajectories of light rays from emission region to the image plane.
-In order to obtain specific results, we will compute it numerically in the following.
+As shown in Eq.~(\ref{47}), the redshift fluctuations could be accumulated along trajectories of light rays from emission regions to the image plane.
+Based on the linear perturbation theory, the redshift fluctuation is shown to be a linear response to the gravitational fluctuations.